samecrowder/ac215_MSMBAllstars/README.md

 The processed data from the previous step joins all individual ATP results and removes entries with null values that are used as input data to our ML model.
 The output from the previous step also generates its file for the purpose of create an in-memory database for the API container below.
 Hence why there is a separation with this container, which takes the data from the previous preprocessing step and outputs data ready to feed into our LSTM.

 **Execute Dockerfile**
+1. Head to src/preprocessing_for_training_data.
-1. Specify in `docker-shell.sh` the `DATA_FOLDER`, and `DATA_FILE` of preprocessed data from previous step.
+2. Specify in `docker-shell.sh` the `DATA_FOLDER`, and `DATA_FILE` of preprocessed data from previous step.
 Also specify `LOOKBACK` which defines the sequence length of training data.
-2. Execute `docker-shell.sh` from its directory to build and run the docker container.
+3. Execute `docker-shell.sh` from its directory to build and run the docker container.
 This will write the training data as a .pkl file to the same GCS folder where we read the data from.

 Train Probability Model container
 ------------